Table of Contents

 When payouts containing fees are synced to QuickBooks, the fees are removed from the deposit that goes into your Checking account and are allocated into a Jobber Payments Fees account.
 This account shows the total amount of all the fees.

 If you have to refund a payment to one of your clients, the refund comes out of a payout as a deduction.
-A refund receipt is created when the refund syncs to QuickBooks and the amount of the refund is deducted from a deposit in the Checking account and allocated to the Refunds Clearing account.
+When the the refund syncs to QuickBooks, it will be temporarily allocated to the Refunds Clearing account in QuickBooks until the payout the refund is deducted from is synced.

 When Jobber Payments are refunded, the fees are returned back to you.
 However, in the Jobber Payments Payout report, the payment refund appears as a gross amount including the fees.
 These fees will show in QuickBooks as a positive addition to the payout and the amount of the fees being refunded will be moved from the Jobber Payments Fees account to your Checking account in QuickBooks.